-You’ll find a variety of rooms on offer at the Hotel Keihan Kyoto Grande from luxury units with free movie channels and free access to the luxury lounge to ladies’ rooms with face steamers and massage cushions.
+You’ll find a variety of rooms on offer at the Hotel Keihan Kyoto Grande from luxurious units with free movie channels and free access to the lounge to ladies’ rooms with face steamers and massage cushions.

 Kyoto Granbell Hotel

-The Western and Japanese breakfasts at Kyoto Granbell Hotel will have you coming back for more.
+The Western and Japanese breakfasts at Kyoto Granbell will have you coming back for more during the course of your stay.
 The communal bath is a great way to end the day, followed by a meal in the restaurant and a sundowner in the bar.
-If you’d rather eat out, the hotel is located in Gion, just around the corner from some of the district’s best restaurants along Hanamikoji Dori.
+If you’d rather eat out, the hotel is located in Gion, just around the corner from some of the district’s tastiest restaurants along Hanamikoji Dori.

-Situated within minutes from Keihan Station and within walking distance of a number of tourist attractions, the Kyoto Granbell Hotel is the perfect place to launch your Kyoto adventures.
+Situated within minutes from the Keihan Train Station and within walking distance of a number of tourist attractions, the Kyoto Granbell is the perfect place to launch your travel adventures.

 Hotel Vista Premio Kyoto

-And the location of Hotel Vista Premio Kyoto gets top marks, too.
-Located next to a shopping centre, one of Kyoto’s busiest pedestrian roads and within walking distance of Gion District and Nishiki Market, this hotel is the perfect base for exploring Kyoto to its fullest.
+And the location of the Vista Premio Kyoto gets top marks, too.
+Located next to a shopping centre, one of the busiest pedestrian roads in Kyoto and within walking distance of Gion and Nishiki Market, this hotel is the perfect base to explore the city to its fullest.

 Royal Park Hotel The Kyoto

-The stylish Royal Park Hotel The Kyoto impresses with an unstated modern elegance that’s low on flashiness and high on comfort.
-The modern air-conditioned rooms are a tad larger than you might expect in most Japanese hotels.
+The stylish Royal Park Hotel The Kyoto impresses among the best hotels in Kyoto with an unstated modern elegance that’s low on flashiness and high on comfort.
+The modern air-conditioned rooms are a tad larger than you might expect in most Kyoto hotels.